Cool Old Games

 5♦ 5♣ \ 5♠ 5♥

 Even though you have two more possible hands to Split, you may only Split one more time.
-As such, it doesn’t matter which hand you chose to split.
+As such, it doesn’t matter which hand you choose to split.
 So now you have three concurrent hands of:

 The first two hands should be Hit, but the final hand should be doubled down.